wiseman-timelord/CleanCode-Py/README.md

 ## Disclaimer
 This tool is provided "as is" without any warranties.
 Always test the script on sample files before using it on important data.
 The authors are not responsible for any loss of data or functionality.
+The scripts produce, "Backup" and "Cleaned", versions of the scripts, if it broke your script, then use the backup for that one, and if there are no Backups, thats because you, moved or deleted, them.